Iridology is not a diagnostic tool. It is an assessment tool.

 Additionally, modern iridologists include assessing the pupils and sclerae (whites of the eyes) to provide dynamic information about where current imbalances are.

 The irides will not change in response to changing the diet or taking supplements, but the pupil and sclera can change with enough focused health-promoting work.

 Iridology is an excellent tool to guide health professionals in creating client programs quickly and accurately.

 The eyes teach us what questions to ask.
 So, by combining what we see in an iris with information provided by the client, we gain a deeper understanding of what is out of balance in the body and how to restore it to balance.
 This information can also be used to reduce future health risks by allowing us to make appropriate changes to the diet and lifestyle before symptoms become clinical.

 Iridology is not recognized by medical organizations in North America.
-It is, however, in Russia, where one must be a medical doctor to study iridology.
-Iridology is also used by some doctors in Italy, Greece, and Germany.
+It is, however, in Russia and Germany, where one must be a medical doctor to practice iridology.
+Iridology is also used by some doctors in Italy and Greece.